chenhongjing/chenhongjing/README.md

 #### 🧀 Things I am currently working on:

-- Learning to be a better programmer
+- Learning to be a better developer

 - Improving English skills, especially listening and speaking